holder66/VHamNN/README.md

 # vhamnn
-A CLI app, for classification using a nearest neighbor algorithm based on Hamming distances.
+A Command Line Interface (CLI) app, for classification using a nearest neighbor algorithm based on Hamming distances.
 Vhamnn makes use of the holder66.hamnn ML library.

+You can use `vhamnn` with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
+These datasets are in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html) (see [Orange Data Mining](https://orangedatamining.com)), a useful way to specify information about feature types and relevance.

 ## Description